-Wrongly colored titles or logos.
+Wrongly coloured titles or logos.
 You cannot expect fake figures manufacturers to know the series really well.
-The research they that do is inferior.
+The research that do is inferior.
 As a result, the figurines lack intricate details.

 No bar code.
-These fake anime figures manufacturers usually do not put a barcode label on the figurine box because they have no need to manage massive amount of stocks.
+These fake anime figures manufacturers usually do not put a barcode label on the figurine box because they have no need to manage a massive amount of stocks.
 They will usually dump the finished goods on some online platforms.
 In fact, why bother with keeping track with stock labels according to international standards?